-The following screen illustrates an example dial pattern used to verify inbound PSTN calls to Communication Manager.
-In the example, calls to 12-digit numbers starting with 525528, arriving from location Avaya SBCE, used route policy To CM Trunk 2 to Communication Manager.
-The SIP Domain was set to avaya.lab.com.
+The following screen illustrates an example dial pattern used to verify inbound PSTN calls to the enterprise.
+In the example, calls to 10 digit numbers starting with 5512, arriving from location Avaya SBCE, used route policy Communication Manager trunk 2 to Communication Manager.